-Article 19, Planning and Regulation of Development, Chapter 160A-360 of the North Carolina General Statutes: "(a) All of the powers [zoning, subdivision regulation, building inspection, etc.] granted by this Article may be exercised by a city within its corporate limits.
+Article 19, Planning and Regulation of Development, Chapter 160A-360 of the North Carolina General Statutes: "(a) All of the powers Izonina. subdivision building regulation, inspection, etc.] granted by this Article may be exercised by a city within its corporate limits.
 In addition, any city may exercise these powers within a defined area extending not more than one mile beyond its limits [primary city limits]..."
 Cities with a population of 25,000 or more may extend an ETJ up to 3 miles with County approval.

-360(a), to extend its ETJ up to 1-mile from its primary corporate limits.
-With County approval, Greenville also could extend its ETJ up to three miles beyond its city limits.
+County approval, Greenville also could extend its ETJ up to three miles beyond its city limits.
 In the decade prior to the last Comprehensive Plan update (2004), the City of Greenville frequently extended its ETJ up to one mile beyond its city limits and also received County approval to extend the City's ETJ up to three miles to support several large-scale developments.
 The City now needs County approval for any ETJ extension into unincorporated areas.
 G.S.
 160A-360(e) requires that county agreement be secured for municipal ETJ extension into any area wherein the county is enforcing zoning, subdivision regulations, and the state building code.